We've all seen the insane queues, but whose bak kwa is worth the devotion?

 Lim Chee Guan

 Another local favourite, Lim Chee Guan also manages to attract insanely long queues during the CNY period.
-If you’re not too fond of sweeter bak kwas like at Bee Cheng Hiang and Fragrance, you should definitely give Lim Chee Guan a shot for their tender slices.
+If you’re not too fond of sweeter bak kwas like those from Bee Cheng Hiang and Fragrance, you should definitely give this place a shot for its tender slices.